Redocly/redocly-cli/docs/rules/no-enum-type-mismatch.md

 # no-enum-type-mismatch

-Requires that the contents of every `enum` value in your API definition conform to the corresponding schema's specified `type`.
+Requires that the contents of every `enum` value in your API description conform to the corresponding schema's specified `type`.

 |OAS|Compatibility|